sharmine-s/sql-databases/joins/03_using_joins_with_many_to_many.md

 ## Challenge

-Insert a new tag `'sql'` and associate the post titled `'SQL basics'` with this tag.
+Use SQL to insert a new tag `'sql'` and associate the post titled `'SQL basics'` with this tag.

 Then use a `SELECT` query with a `JOIN` to retrieve all posts associated with the tag `'sql'` and verify the above worked.